 How to Cook With Lemongrass

 Lemongrass is most often used in 1- to 2-inch pieces in soups, stews, and teas.
 Just add the trimmed pieces of lemongrass stalk and leave them in the soup or stew until it imparts as much flavor as you want.
 Be kind to your diners and remove the pieces before serving since they tend to be woody and don't make for the best eating.

 Lemongrass can also be minced and added to stir-frys or rubs for grilled or roasted meats or seafood.
 Use only the bottom few inches for mincing and remove the tough, woody outer layer of the stalk, since that it the most tender part of the lemongrass stalk and will keep your dish from having woody-seeming bits in it.
 You'll also need to truly mince it into teeny tiny pieces because even that more tender core can be quite fibrous.

 Whichever way you use it, know that the longer you cook lemongrass the more intense its flavor becomes.
 For a flavor that is as light and delicate as its scent, add lemongrass towards the end of cooking.

 Recipes Featuring Lemongrass

-Lemongrass is usually used as part of a larger flavor profile, as in this Sambal Roasted Pumpkin or this Sweet Potato Broccoli Curry, but it doesn't always need to take a backseat to garlic or ginger or chiles.
-This Coconut Creamed Corn takes full advantage of the delicately aromatic nature of lemongrass.
+Lemongrass is usually used as part of a larger flavor profile, as in Sambal Roasted Pumpkin or Sweet Potato Broccoli Curry, but it doesn't always need to take a backseat to garlic or ginger or chiles.
+Coconut Creamed Corn takes full advantage of the delicately aromatic nature of lemongrass.